suguru03/dcp/README.md

 ### Runtime parsing

-If the reference of the base object is NOT changed, you can use it without defining a key.
+It creates a snapshot when the object is copied the first time, the snapshot will be stored in WeakMap.

 ```js
 const obj = {